-- Programme Leader/Senior Academic (Chair)

-- Academic Operations Lead (Secretary)

-- · Head of Library, Information Systems and Enhancement

-- Academic (relevant to the field of learning but unconnected to the assessment or allegation of academic impropriety)

-- Student Experience Leader

-The Academic Impropriety committee meets at least twice per academic semester, typically prior to an examination board, with full membership present.
+Membership Programme Leader/Senior Academic (Chair) Academic Operations Lead (Secretary) Head of Library, Information Systems and Enhancement Academic (relevant to the field of learning but unconnected to the assessment or allegation of academic impropriety) Student Experience Leader Frequency of Meetings The Academic Impropriety committee meets at least twice per academic semester, typically prior to an examination board, with full membership present.
 This board may also sit as required throughout the academic year.

-The Quorum shall consist of at least two members of the AI Committee with at least one academic present.
+Quorum The Quorum shall consist of at least two members of the AI Committee with at least one academic present.
+Terms of Reference